inspire-group/privacy-vs-robustness/README.md

 `utils.py`: defined function to prepare Yale Face dataset
 `membership_inference_results.ipynb`: lists membership inference results
 * *Inside the folder of each robust training method*
-  `output_utils.py`: defined function to obtain predictions of training test data, in both benign and adversarial settings
+  `output_utils.py`: defined function to obtain predictions of training and test data, in both benign and adversarial settings
   `README.md`: instructions on how to train a robust (or natural) classifier
    * *Inside the subfolder of each dataset*
       `output_performance.ipynb`: obtains model predictions